sortmerna/sortmerna/README.md

 [![Build Status](https://travis-ci.org/biocore/sortmerna.png?branch=master)](https://travis-ci.org/biocore/sortmerna)

-SortMeRNA is a local sequence alignment tool for filtering, mapping and OTU-picking.
-The core algorithm is based on approximate seeds and allows for fast and sensitive analyses of NGS reads.
+SortMeRNA is a local sequence alignment tool for filtering, mapping and clustering.
+The core algorithm is based on approximate seeds and allows for sensitive analysis of NGS reads.
 The main application of SortMeRNA is filtering rRNA from metatranscriptomic data.
-Additional applications include OTU-picking and taxonomy assignation available through QIIME v1.9.1 (http:
-//qiime.org).
 SortMeRNA takes as input a file of reads (fasta or fastq format) and one or multiple rRNA database file(s), and sorts apart aligned and rejected reads into two files specified by the user.
-SortMeRNA works with Illumina, 454, Ion Torrent and PacBio data, and can produce SAM and BLAST-like alignments.
+Additional applications include clustering and taxonomy assignation available through QIIME v1.9.1 (http://qiime.org).
+SortMeRNA works with Illumina, Ion Torrent and PacBio data, and can produce SAM and BLAST-like alignments.

 Visit http://bioinfo.lifl.fr/RNA/sortmerna/ for more information.